An island known for it’s

 Anyway, once I arrived at my hostel it was really late and I went straight to sleep.
 I stayed at a little hostel which had just recently opened called Sleepy Station which was about 10 minutes walk from Kata beach.
 I shared a room with Thai, Chinese and American women who were all really lovely and helpful.
 The accommodation offered private beds with separating curtains and plug sockets near you which was definitely an upgrade from past hostels.
 I met some other welcoming travellers too in the communal areas who offered to show me around and eat dinner with me.

-Kata beach was like every other beach – super crowded and loud so I didn’t spend too much time there.
-When I did go there the first time though I bumped into the actor Miguel Herrán, who starred in the Spanish Netflix shows Elite and Money Heist.
+The first time I did go there though I bumped into the actor Miguel Herrán, who starred in the Spanish Netflix shows Elite and Money Heist.
 You guys know how much I love these shows so this basically made the whole trip.
 He was super sweet to take a selfie with me but I haven’t attached it because I look terrible haha.

 I also went to an island tour where we visited four islands included Monkey island and Phi Phi island.
 This was such a great experience because the islands were so empty, and it just felt so peaceful, the beaches were so clean and it was just such a great tour.
 I did feel a bit sea sick though after spending a lot of time on a speed boat.
 I only saw one monkey though but we did get the chance to snorkel and eat lunch in these remote islands which was pretty cool.
 Strange too because one of the people who I became friends with on this tour around the islands ended up being on the same flight back to Kuala Lumpur with me and we were sat on the same aisle.
 Crazy coincidence or what?!